 - If your family does not live in the country where you work, you may be entitled to benefits in several countries.
 If you are eligible to receive family benefits in several countries, priority rules decide which country pays first.
 If the family benefits are higher in the other country, you can claim the difference in that country.

 Example: One parent works in Germany, the other parent works in Poland and lives there with their child.
 Then you are entitled to child benefit in both Poland and Germany.
+Since both parents work, the child’s place of residence determines which country has primary responsibility for paying family benefits.
 In this case, Poland pays Polish child benefit because the child lives in Poland.
 Since the Polish child benefit is lower than the German child benefit, Germany pays the difference.
 All in all, you will receive as much child benefit as in the country with the higher benefits.

-The video on gives a good insight (also available in English and Polish).
-You can also find the on the website of the Family Benefits Office.
+The video on Child benefit in cross-border cases gives a good insight (also available in English and Polish).
+You can also find the Leaflet for child benefit in cross-border cases on the website of the Family Benefits Office.
 The leaflet contains information on the Family Benefits Office responsible for you.

 Those who have children deserve the support of the State.
-However, as diverse as the families are, the benefits and tax allowances they need are just as diverse.
-This film explains the family policy benefits of child benefit, supplementary child allowance and maintenance advance as well as tax exemptions for children and the relief amount for single parents.
+But as diverse as families are, so are the benefits and tax breaks they receive.
+Videos that are available in several languages explain the most important family policy benefits, child benefit, supplementary child allowance and maintenance advance as well as allowances for children and the relief amount for single parents.